spencersmith24/cw2-git-advanced/README.md

 ### Seeing who did what to a file
 Use `git blame -L66,67 README.md` to see who wrote these lines you're reading right now and what the commit message was when they wrote it.
 The answer won't surprise you!

+### Viewing changes of individual commits
+Using the commit hash of that commit, use `git show [hash]` to show what was changed in that commit.
+In this instance, the hash should be `a5c4c9a`, so `git show a5c4c9a`.